Maximize tax savings

 As an investor, the task to choose between equity and debt can be a daunting one.
-For those who don’t want to miss the returns provided by equity and yet are concerned about market being overvalued, there is one solution.
-Balanced funds or hybrid funds are a category of asset class that gives exposure to stocks while limiting risk by allocating substantial money in debt securities as well.
+For those who don’t want to miss the returns provided by equity and yet are concerned about the market being overvalued, there is one solution – balanced funds or hybrid funds.
+This asset class gives you exposure to stocks while limiting risk by allocating substantial money in debt securities.

 |Mutual Fund Name||CRISIL Ranking||Equity %||1 Year||3 Year||5 Year|

 |HDFC Balanced Fund||4 Star||0.67||-0.096||0.161||0.134|

 |Birla Sunlife 95 Fund||3 Star||0.6984||-0.099||0.142||0.116|

 All the mutual funds with an equity exposure of 65% or more on an average are treated as an equity asset class for taxation purpose.
 So the short-term capital gains meaning the gains booked with one year of the equity-oriented hybrid funds are taxed at 15%.
 If these funds are held for a period more than 12 months, their long-term capital gains are taxed at 10% if the gains booked exceed Rs 1 lakh (as per the latest Budget of 2018).
 Since the debt-oriented funds are treated as debt funds only, the long-term capital gains tax is applicable if the fund is held for 36 months or more.

 The short-term capital gains are taxed at 20% with indexation benefits.
 Indexation allows investors to be taxed on returns over and above the inflation rate by adjusting the purchase price of the securities for inflation.
 In other words, the equity-oriented hybrid funds have a clear tax advantage over debt funds despite having low-risk considerably.